abbys114/MechaCar_Statistical_Analysis/README.md

 What statistical test would you use to test the hypothesis?
 And why?
 What data is needed to run the statistical test?

+Using statistics, we can compare MechaCar against the competition.
+For our study, we are going to compare cost, fuel efficiency, and safety ratings.
+The cost will be compared in dollars, the fuel efficiency will be measured in miles per gallons, and the safety rating will be a rating out of five stars.
+In this study, our null hypothesis wii be that cost, fuel efficiency, and safety ratings are the same between MechaCar and its competition.
+We would use a T-test to compare the cost and fuel efficency amongst the competitors and a chi-square test to compare safety ratings becasue it is categorical data.
+For running the statistical test, we will need data  on cost, fuel efficiency, and safety ratings for MechaCar and its competitors.